Matthew-Maclean/japari-librarian/README.md

 ---

+## FAQ

+### No one has asked you questions, how can any be "frequently asked"

+### Why doesn't it respond with an excerpt from the page?

+The Japari Library doesn't have the "Extracts" extension, and the actual wiki-text is not formatted consistently, so I can't reliably just grab a section from the page.

+---

 ## How to repurpose for your own uses

 1. Change refrences to the Japrai Library in the `page` module to a wiki